There was no Borderlands 3 release date announcement at E3 2018, but we are still hoping the new Borderlands game is on its way soon.

 Borderlands 3 characters

-We do not know which Borderlands 3 characters will be confirmed yet, but let’s have fun and speculate.
-During Epic’s Unreal presentation a slender armoured figure had their back to us - perhaps this is a grown-up Tiny Tina?
+We do not know which Borderlands 3 characters will be confirmed yet, but we can speculate.
+During Epic’s Unreal presentation a slender figure had their back to us - perhaps this is a grown-up Tiny Tina?
 She is the star of Borderlands’ best DLC, after all - Tiny Tina’s Assault on Dragon Keep - and we are excited to see where this wacky character could go next.

-Two characters that need to make their debut in the ‘main’ Borderlands games are Rhys and Fiona, the lead characters from Telltale Games’ critically-acclaimed spin-off Tales From The Borderlands.
-Both had an abundance of charm to match the infamous Handsome Jack himself, and we would love to see them make a return to Borderlands after Telltale’s effort fell victim to poor sales.
+Two characters that need to make their debut in the ‘main’ Borderlands games are Rhys and Fiona, the lead characters from Telltale Games’ the critically-acclaimed spin-off, which we loved in our Tales from the Borderlands review.
+Both had an abundance of charm to match the infamous Handsome Jack himself, and we would love to see them make a return to Borderlands despite the game's poor Tales from the Borderlands sales.

 While Mikey Neumann was still working on Borderlands 3 he brainstormed a possible new character.
 This will be Scooter’s son, Scooper, so that’s fun.